CSCI-1101-TTh12-F22/ps8/README.md

 ## Part 1: Cereal data
 Open `part1.py`.
 The comments in this file will tell you what you need to do using the libraries NumPy, Pandas, and Matplotlib.
+We will learn about pandas on November 3 in class, but you can figure it out by looking at the sample code for Week 10.

 The dataset you'll be using is in the file called `cereal.csv`.
 You can read more about it [here](https://www.kaggle.com/crawford/80-cereals).